jfvilasPersonal/oberkorn/docs/roadmap.md

 ### Controller features
 We plan to improve controller by:

-  - Optimizing authorizator modification.
+  - Optimize authorizator modification (right now is just an 'apply' over existing deployed resources).
-  - Optimizing container escalation process.
+  - Optimize container escalation process.
-  - Perform semantic validation on authorizatro yaml's, for example, check that rule-referenced validators do exist in 'validators' secion
+  - Perform semantic validation on authorizator yaml's, for example, check that rule-referenced validators do exist in 'validators' section.
-  - Add front and API

 ## Need more?
 Do you miss something?
 Contat us by email or just add issues to our repo.